eficode/robotframework-oxygen/DEVGUIDE.md

         self.test_suite = self.handler.parse_results(dictionary)
 ```

 and run tests again.
 Still two test cases fail.
 This is because the `_get_treshold_failure_percentage` has an argument now instead of reading the value from the config.
-Let's update the test cases:
+Let's update the failing test cases:

 ```
     def test_failure_percentage_is_ten_by_default(self):